Time Blocking 101 – Where Does Your Time Really Go?

 Step 1: Audit Your Time

 Before you can plan effectively, you need to understand where your time is currently going.
-This was a complete game-changer for me, so do this with an open, non-judgemental mind when you do this.
+This was a complete game-changer for me, so approach it with an open, non-judgemental mindset.

 For a few days, write down what you do and when.
-Include everything – even those mini breaks, those interrupted minutes when you find yourself scrolling on socials, or checking through emails.
+Include everything – even mini breaks, interrupted minutes, moments you find yourself scrolling on socials, or quick email checks.

 You’ll quickly see where time is being used well, and where it’s quietly slipping away.

-You can download a free Time Audit Worksheet below to help you get started.
+You can download the free Time Audit Worksheet below to help you get started.

 Time Auditing for Time Management.
 Workbook to discover where your time is spent.
 An image of a clock on a white shelf.
 A yellow background at the top 1/2 of the image & white at the bottom.
 The words "Time Auditing.
 Discover where your time is actually spent" in black text below the clock.